-There were two types of shields in Roman times; there was the hand shield and the shield being referred to here.
-This shield was $2\frac{1}{2}$ feet wide by about 4 feet high and was very large.
+$2\frac{1}{2}$ feet wide by about 4 feet high and was very large.
 (The word here is the same Greek word for "door.")
 Typically, this was two layers of wood glued together, covered with hide, and bound with iron.
 The soldier would look up, and though he would see hundreds of arrows coming at him, he would be protected by this mighty shield.
-Sometimes soldiers fought underneath a solid wall of shields.
+Sometimes soldiers fought behind a solid wall of shields.
 We have a record of a battle warrior who had 220 darts sticking to his shield.
 Why do we need this shield?
 To protect us against the flaming darts of the enemy.
 Arrows were often dipped in pitch and propelled toward a person with deadly speed.
 Your enemy loves to throw arrows at you; arrows of doubt, fear, bitterness, accusation, or any sinful temptation.
 In those moments, our shield of faith, our faith in God is the most powerful advantage we have.
 We have to have an active dependence on God.
 "No weapon formed against you shall prosper, and every tongue which rises against you in judgment you shall condemn" (Isa 54:17, NKJV).